 Bellarine Rail Trail Revegetation and Restoration

-The Bellarine Rail Trail provides a continuous link of indigenous vegetation between Geelong and Queenscliff.
-It contains significant remnant Ecological Vegetation Classes (EVC), rare plants and supports diverse wildlife.
+The Bellarine Rail Trail provides a continuous link of indigenous vegetation between Geelong and Queenscliff, Victoria.
+The trail supports significant remnant vegetation communities, rare plants and a rich diversity of wildlife.
 It also contains European historic and Indigenous Cultural Heritage sites.
-The rich diversity is threatened by weed invasion, specifically Gorse, Flax-leaf Broom, Italian Buckthorn Blackberry and Mirror Bush.
+This rich diversity is threatened by weed invasion, specifically Gorse, Flax-leaf Broom, Italian Buckthorn, Blackberry, and Mirror Bush.

-VicTrack funding of the Bellarine Rail Trail Revegetation and Restoration project has contributed to ongoing maintenance of project sites, as well as enabled new sites to undergo weed control, pest control and revegetation improving habitat connectivity and biodiversity.
+Since 2013, VicTrack Landcare Grants have provided funding to the Bellarine Catchment Network for its Bellarine Rail Trail Revegetation and Restoration project.
+This project has contributed to ongoing maintenance of project sites, as well as enabled new sites to undergo weed control and revegetation improving habitat connectivity and biodiversity.

-VicTrack’s continued support of the project in 2019 ensures ongoing environmental and social benefits are achieved, as well as ongoing vegetation management, to keep plants under eye level at all level train crossings, reducing rail safety issues on the line.
+This articulates how vital VicTrack’s ongoing support has been.
+In 2020-2021, it is continuing to fund this project ensuring ongoing environmental and social benefits are achieved, as well as ongoing vegetation management, to keep plants under eye level at all level train crossings, reducing rail safety issues on the line.